--Just like the surrounding islands, Kaua‘i has its very own Friday Night Art Walk in Hanapepe, a quaint town with plantation-style wooden storefronts and art galleries.
+-Just like the surrounding islands, Kaua‘i has its very own Friday Night Art Walk in Hanapepe, a quaint town with wooden storefronts and art galleries.
 The Banana Patch Studio features kitsch hand-painted wall tiles, pottery and fine art by nearly twenty Kaua‘i artists.
 Check out the Hanapepe Art Center for the most interesting crafts and Kaua‘i Fine Arts for their antique maps and prints.
 (3871 Hanapepe Road Hanapepe, HI 96716)

 -In Kapaa, I like to stop into Caffee Coco, an art space within a cafe that supports a wide range of local, original art.

--If you’re on the East side in Lihue, check out the Grove Farm Museum, one of the oldest sugar plantation centers in the state that has done an amazing job preserving this era.
+-If you’re on the East side in Lihue, check out the Grove Farm Museum, one of the oldest sugar farm centers in the state that has done an amazing job preserving this era.
 Also in Lihue is the Kaua‘i Museum which has progressive ethnic art exhibits and Hawaiian speakers.

 –Postcard Cafe in Hanalei is kind-of world-famous for their delicious vegetarian dishes and gourmet seafood.
 They are serious about “keeping it local” with a menu of organic, additive-free veggie items and locally raised seafood.
 It’s easy to mistake pricey for fancy at this laid-back cafe!